Combat magic is shaped by the one manifesting the power which means personality, history, and themes are all reflected in the energy's appearance.

 It took a few minutes before they saw the blue barns along the horizon.
 Linsan smiled grimly.

 Then she caught sight of the main village roofs off to the side.
 It was pathetically close, less than a few hundred feet.
 “Damn the Couple!”

-Brook slammed on the accelerator and the engine’s roar became a high-pitched scream.
-Needles on gauges rose rapidly, dipping into the bright yellow areas that warned of danger.
+Brook slammed on the accelerator and the engine's roar became a high-pitched scream.
+Needles on gauges rose rapidly, dipping into the bright yellow areas and then into the red.

 Behind them, something began to whistle and a deep rattling shook the vehicle.

 Linsan braced her foot on the dash of the buggy and retrieved her violin.
 She quickly tugged it out and stowed the case behind her.
 Just outside of her window, she could hear the wind howling as the vehicle ripped down the road, kicking up dust, dirt, and leaves.